danielchristiancazares/freespace2/docs/VULKAN_TEXTURE_RESIDENCY.md

 **Behavior**:
 1. Resolve base frame handle via `bm_get_base_frame()` (for animated textures)
 2. Check if already resident - skip if so
-3. Check if unavailable - skip if so
+3. Check if permanently rejected - skip if so
 4. Warm sampler cache for later descriptor requests
-5. Add to `m_pendingUploads` vector if not already queued
+5. Enqueue into `m_pendingUploads` (unique FIFO; duplicates are rejected by construction)

 **Key Point**: Queuing is idempotent.
 Multiple calls for the same handle are safe and coalesce to a single upload.